agottipati9/x24x4/README.md

 After booting is complete (all nodes have a Startup status of **Finished** aside from the UE), run the following commands to finish setting up the experiment:

-Log onto the `enb1` node and run:
+Log into the `enb1` node and run:

     sudo /local/repository/bin/OAI/install_OAI_eNB1.sh

-Log onto the `enb2 ` node and run:
+Log into the `enb2 ` node and run:

     sudo /local/repository/bin/OAI/install_OAI_eNB2.sh

-Log onto the `epc` node and do:
+Log into the `epc` node and do:
     Navigate to this [guide](https://gitlab.flux.utah.edu/powderrenewpublic/mww2019/blob/master/4G-LTE.md) and follow the instructions in the **Add the simulated UE subscriber information to the HSS database** section to add the UE subscriber information.
 Enter in the following: